Doorstep Duets

 Now in its fifth year, Doorstep Duets was originally created in 2021 by New Adventures and Farnham Maltings as a response to social isolation.
 Offering free opportunities for local communities to enjoy world-class dance performances on their street, in their park, or through local community organisations.

-This year, we have created a brand-new short piece, My Feet Don't Quite Touch the Floor, with choreographer Shelby Williams to tour throughout the South-East of England during July 2025.
-The creation of this piece is overseen by New Adventures artistic team Kerry Biggin and Etta Murfitt in collaboration with company dancers.
+This year, we created a brand-new short piece, My Feet Don't Quite Touch the Floor, with choreographer Shelby Williams that toured throughout the South-East of England during July 2025.
+The creation of this piece was overseen by New Adventures artistic team Kerry Biggin and Etta Murfitt in collaboration with company dancers.

 About My Feet Don't Quite Touch the Floor